 San Carlo Theater in Naples has always had a reputation for sounding good.
 It was built back when the only rule for architects was, "Imitate the construction of halls that sound good."
 Not very scientific, but it worked.
 Thus, it was with some trepidation that concert-goers at San Carlo awaited the downbeat of Orff's Carmina Burana in April 1992 on the occasion of the reopening of the newly renovated theater.
 A collective sigh of relief went up (heard quite clearly even in the back row!): things sounded better than ever, according to Roberto de Simone, noted Neapolitan musicologist and composer.
 It is just one more chapter in the history of Naples' most famous theater.

-Today, of course, most people, if asked to name the opera house in Italy, say La Scala in Milan.
-That is true, but only because times have changed dramatically since the mid–1700s when Naples, in general, and San Carlo, in particular, were jewels in the crown of European culture.
+Today, most people, if asked to name the opera house in Italy, say La Scala in Milan, but only because times have changed dramatically since the mid–1700s when Naples, in general, and San Carlo, in particular, were jewels in the crown of European culture.
 Naples was home to some of the great names in Western music, such as Alessandro Scarlatti and Giovanni Battista Pergolesi.
 The city was also the birthplace of the best-loved form of operatic entertainment in the 18th century, the Comic Opera.

 San Carlo was built by the Bourbon king, Charles III, and takes its name from the fact that it opened on November 4, 1737, the feast day of the saint the king was named for.
 The king, of course, was present on opening night to see and hear Achille in Sciro, with music by the Neapolitan Domenico Sarro, who is now largely forgotten; the libretto was by Pietro Metastasio, the great court poet to the Emperor of Austria and to this day considered a giant among librettists.